Complete Guide to Route Optimization for Garbage Trucks

 Without this software, you’d have to manually plan routes or use a separate GPS.
 Then it can be very hard to communicate with drivers once they are out in the field, or even to know where they are.

 With Basestation, you can quickly and efficiently design routes and adapt them in real-time.
-Using Basestation’s Driver App, which can be installed on a tablet or smartphone (iOS and Android), it is easy to keep in touch with drivers and communicate information.
+Using Basestation’s Driver App, which can be installed on a tablet or smartphone (iOS and Android), it’s easy to keep in touch with drivers and communicate information.
 Dispatchers also receive real-time notifications on the status of each route and if any issues have occurred.

-No matter how well you plan, dispatchers can’t control every variable and unexpected events will ultimately occur.
+No matter how well you plan, dispatchers can’t control every variable, and unexpected events will ultimately occur.
 With routing software, you can streamline your routing process to ensure the best routes are created but also respond to issues as they arise.

 Cost Savings and Operational Efficiencies